jro31/jethro-codes/_articles/projects/blocks-falling.md

 In this instance, `{}` is our initial value.
 On the first iteration, we're setting `acc` to an empty object.

-Let me change this code slightly, to make it easier to go over:
+Let me change this code slightly to make it easier to go over:

 ```js
 [1, 2, 3, 4].reduce((acc, curr) => ((acc[curr] = { status: 'empty' }), acc), {});